How Dental Offices Lose 40% of New Patients Before They Walk In

 Emergency Triage

-"I broke a tooth" or "I'm in severe pain" triggers a different flow: capture details, attempt to reach on-call staff, or provide emergency instructions.
+"I broke a tooth" or "I'm in severe pain" triggers a different flow: capture details, hand off to on-call staff, or provide emergency instructions.
+When a caller is anxious or the situation is delicate, the AI brings in a human agent with full context already in hand.

 HIPAA Compliance